max-pfeiffer/password-generator/README.md

 maintained and provides everything needed for this application.
 It provides sync and async functionality out-of-the-box.
 Plus it relies on pydantic framework which provides data validation, serialisation and settings handling.
-Also, it has a self documentation feature for API endpoints which come in handy here as well.
-So I could rely on these features and had very little code to write here.
+Also, it has a self documentation feature for API endpoints which comes in handy as well.
+So I could rely on these features and had very little code to write.
 Flask does not provide these features out-of-the-box and requires to write a lot of boilerplate code.